-FSANZ received an application seeking permission for an already permitted enzyme, betaamylase (β-amylase) (EC 3.2.1.2) as a processing aid, from a new source.
+The application sought permission for an already permitted enzyme, beta-amylase (β -amylase) (EC 3.2.1.2) as a processing aid, from a new source.
 The new source of the enzyme is conventional (i.e. not genetically modified) soybeans (Glycine max).

-If approved, this β -amylase will be used as a processing aid in starch processing to produce maltose syrup. β -Amylase will be used as a processing aid at low levels and is either not present in the final food or present in insignificant quantities, having no technical function in the final food.
+The technological purpose of this β -amylase is use as a processing aid in starch processing to manufacture maltose syrup. β -Amylase will be used as a processing aid at low levels and is either not present in the final food or present in insignificant quantities, having no technological function in the final food.